 Chair: TBD

-“Black Forest”: resources, boundaries and constraints for local communities in the Russian North in the 17th century Margarita Dadykina, National Research University - Higher School of Economics, St. Petersburg, Russia
+“Black Forest”: resources, boundaries and constraints for local communities in the Russian North in the 17th century Margarita Dadykina, National Research University - Higher School of Economics, St. Petersburg

-The Russian state and the limits of bureaucratic control in forest use at the turn of the eighteenth – the nineteenth centuries Marina Loskutova, National Research University - Higher School of Economics, St. Petersburg, Russia
+The Russian state and the limits of bureaucratic control in forest use at the turn of the eighteenth – the nineteenth centuries Marina Loskutova, National Research University - Higher School of Economics, St. Petersburg

 Die Indischen Wälder: Germany and the birth of the Indian Forest Department (1855-1910)